Kingston (film): Critical response

 Bhuvanesh Chandar of The Hindu wrote "The problem is that the narrative cuts back and forth in such a ragged rhythm that it hardly allows you to breathe in the world of Kingston.
 There’s no space for silences, punctuations or any scope for good drama.[...]The characters we follow are no cleverer than the stereotypical horror movie chumps with no survival instincts."

-Audience reception

-Viewer reactions were mixed.
-Some praised GV Prakash Kumar’s performance and the adventurous sea setting.

-On social media, fans noted the “raw and realistic portrayal of sea smuggling” and expressed suspense about the “Sea Ghost” reveal in the second half.